autocrypt/autocrypt/doc/level1.rst

 other active Autocrypt clients.
 To do this, they SHOULD scan the user's Sent folder for mail that contains Autocrypt headers.
-If such mail exists, the MUA SHOULD warn the user and abort key generation, unless explicitly instructed to proceed regardless.
+If such mail exists, the MUA SHOULD warn the user and abort key generation, unless explicitly instructed to proceed regardless (see :ref:`client-conflict-example`).

 In cases where an Autocrypt-capable MUA is unable to identify the user's Sent folder, or is unable to access any pre-existing message